ralferlebach/moodle-tool_ltigroupautoenrol/README.md

 Plugin to automatically enrol users to pre-defined group(s) when enroling in a course that is shared via LTI.
 This allows moodle administrators and teachers who act as LTI providers to only maintain one course but differentiating the users coming from different consumers.

-This plugin is derived from tool_autoenrolingroups plugin.
+This plugin is derived from tool_groupautoenrol plugin.

 ## Things to know :
 - The plugin uses \core\event\user_enrolment_created (user_enrolled) Moodle event